sabnzbd/sabctools/README.md

 SABYenc - yEnc Decoding for Python
 ===============================

-Mofied the original yenc module by Alessandro Duca <alessandro.duca@gmail.com>
+Modified the original yenc module by Alessandro Duca <alessandro.duca@gmail.com>
 for use within SABnzbd.

 The module was extended to do header parsing and full yEnc decoding from a Python